cran-task-views/ModelDeployment/README.md

 request or issue to the [Github repository of this task view](https://github.com/terrytangyuan/ctv-model-deployment) .

-Suggestions and corrections by Achim Zeileis and Dirk Eddelbuettel (as well as others I may have forgotten to add here) are gratefully acknowledged.

 Suggestions and corrections by Achim Zeileis, Dirk Eddelbuettel, and Kevin Kuo (as well as others I may have forgotten to add here) are gratefully acknowledged.
-Thanks to Dirk Eddelbuettel who made the initial `.ctv` file and the Markdown conversion script available at the [Github repository of CRAN Task View for High Performance Computing](https://github.com/eddelbuettel/ctv-hpc) .
+Thanks to Dirk Eddelbuettel who made the initial `.ctv` file and the Markdown conversion script available at the Github repository of CRAN Task View for High Performance Computing [here](https://github.com/eddelbuettel/ctv-hpc) .
 Last but not least, thanks to Dirk Eddelbuettel and Achim Zeileis who helped me get started on organizing this task view.

 **Deployment through Different Types of Artifacts**